 Patterns are one half of a full scale profile split on its center-line, printed on paper and glued to 3/16" (5mm) plywood.
 These are attached to a template mount with screws, and positioned on the table in relative to the stock location between centers as well as the center line of the lathe.
 Finally, the template mounts are locked into location with the Magswitches.

 Loosen the handle on the follower, and adjust the depth of cut turret to the highest setting.
 Move the follower until the calibration screw contacts the depth of cut turret and tighten the handle again.
+The duplicator will work if the lathe is turning in the forward direction, but I recommend running the lathe in reverse.
 Now, start the lathe and adjust the speed to 650 RPM.
 This is the recommended speed suggested by the manufacturer of the cutter.
 Next, start the Angle Grinder, and begin taking cuts on the stock.
 Follow the edge of the template, and work the stock down slowly in the deep sections of the template.
 After each pass, stop the Angle Grinder and adjust the depth of cut turret to the next level, and make another pass.

 Roughing the stock is much easier and safer if shims are used to guide the duplicator along the piece to remove only the desired depth of cut.
 The best results are made with a slow steady movement, and less aggressive material removal.

 The cutting blades recommended for this project are very aggressive, and can remove a lot of material at once.
 You must, and I repeat MUST remove the material slowly and with shallow passes, or the blade could grab and cause some damage to the work piece OR worse yet - YOU.
 Hold the duplicator (Angle Grinder Assembly) with both hands against the table while cutting.

 Angle Grinder Assembly with Template Follower:

 - 1 ea Carbide Cutter for Duplicator D-15-90-5 - Viel Tools, Inc. OR